 Managing the physical, emotional, and spiritual impacts of a cancer diagnosis is not easy, and most people need many outlets for coping.
-At UT Southwestern, Dr. Robbins works to coordinate support for patients, helping them find a way to use what works for them, whether it’s a peer group, music therapy, spiritual support, or dietitian services.
+At UT Southwestern, Alex Huffman works to coordinate support for patients, helping them find a way to use what works for them, whether it’s a peer group, music therapy, spiritual support, or dietitian services.

 “Patients often tell me privately that they feel like there is something wrong with them if they feel discouraged by their diagnosis, and that they worry about being a burden to their families,” she says.
 “It’s so important that they’re able to share how they feel and continue these conversations so they can find the support they need.
 We want patients to know they are never alone in this process.”